Negeri Sembilan: The Ruler

-The official constitutional title of the Ruler of the state are Duli Yang Maha Mulia Yang di-Pertuan Besar Negeri Sembilan, (currently Duli Yang Maha Mulia Yang di-Pertuan Besar Negeri Sembilan Darul Khusus Tuanku Muhriz ibni Almarhum Tuanku Munawir), Yang Teramat Mulia Undang of Sungei Ujong, Yang Teramat Mulia Undang of Jelebu, Yang Teramat Mulia Undang of Johol, Yang Teramat Mulia Undang of Rembau and Yang Teramat Mulia Tengku Besar Tampin and they hold office for life.
+The official constitutional title of the Ruler of the state is Duli Yang Maha Mulia Yang di-Pertuan Besar Negeri Sembilan, (currently Duli Yang Maha Mulia Yang di-Pertuan Besar Negeri Sembilan Darul Khusus Tuanku Muhriz ibni Almarhum Tuanku Munawir).
+The four Undangs of Sungei Ujong, Jelebu, Johol, and Rembau and the Tunku Besar Tampin, each bear the style of Yang Teramat Mulia.
+These offices are held for life, subject to the abdication and removal provisions of the state constitution and, in the of Undangs, the adat of the respective Luak.

 The state's constitution proclaims the Yang di-Pertuan Besar, Undang of Sungei Ujong, Undang of Jelebu, Undang of Johol, Undang of Rembau and Tengku Besar Tampin are vested with the Executive Power of the state, are the Head of the Religion of Islam in the state and are the fountain of all honour and dignity for the state.
-The current Yang di-Pertuan Besar is Muhriz of Negeri Sembilan.
-He succeeded Ja'afar of Negeri Sembilan who died on 27 December 2008.
+The current Yang di-Pertuan Besar is Nadzaruddin of Negeri Sembilan.

 Unlike Malaysia's eight other Royal Malay states, the Ruler of Negeri Sembilan is elected to his office by the territorial chiefs or Ruling Chiefs of the state.
 These Ruling Chiefs are titled Undang.
 Only four of the Undangs have the right to vote in the election for the Ruler of the State.
 They are: